Leg side

-The leg side, or on side, is defined to be a particular half of the field used to play the sport of cricket.
-It is the side of the field that corresponds to the batsman's non-dominant hand, from their perspective.
+The leg side, also called the on side, is a particular half of a cricket field.

-From the point of view of a right-handed batsman facing the bowler, it is the left hand side of the cricket field (being to the bowler's right).
-With a left-handed batsman the on side is to the batsman's right (and to the bowler's left).

-A cricket field is notionally divided into two halves, by an imaginary line running down the long axis of the pitch.
-In normal batting stance, the striking batsman stands side on to the bowler.
-The leg side is the half of the field behind the batsman.
-The half of the field in front of him is called the off side.
+A cricket field may be notionally divided into two halves, by an imaginary line running down the middle of the pitch, through the middle stumps, and out to the boundary in both directions.
+The leg side is the half of the field behind the on-strike batsman, when the batsman is in normal batting stance.
+Which half of the field is the leg side therefore depends on whether the on-strike batsman is right-handed or left-handed.
+The other half of the field, in front of the on-strike batsman, is called the off side.

+From the point of view of a right-handed batsman facing the bowler, it can also be thought of as the left-hand side of the cricket field, and from the bowler's perspective, it is the right-hand side.
+With a left-handed on-strike batsman, the leg side is to their right, and from the bowler's perspective, it is the left-hand side.
+From the on-strike batsman's perspective, it is therefore the side of the field corresponding to their non-dominant hand.

-In the picture, the bowler is bowling from the bottom half of the image, the right-handed batsman (S), facing him sideways on, has his legs more on the right side of the picture, the leg-side.
-If the ball goes down that side of the pitch it will be "on" the batsman's legs, the on side.
+In the picture, the right-handed batsman, facing the bowler in normal batting stance, has his legs more on the right side of the picture, the leg side.
+If the bowler bowls the ball down that side of the pitch it will be "on" the batsman's legs, the on side.

-The definition is relative to the batsman.
-If the batsman were to directly face the bowler, the leg side would be: